emmacadavra/learn-hiragana/README.md

 Thank you to the following individuals:

-* [**Damon Kreft**](https://github.com/damon-kreft) - As always, for your love and support, and for being so enthustastic about my learning journey.
+* [**Damon Kreft**](https://github.com/damon-kreft) - As always, for your love and support, and for being so enthusiastic about my learning journey.
 Thank you for always being willing to listen to what I've learned, helping me understand concepts in greater detail - and for being so encouraging and patient.

 * [**Richard Wells**](https://github.com/D0nni387) - Thank you for creating a safe space for me to progress, and for being so positive and constructive in your feedback.
 As always, I appreciate your guidance very much!